The High Road (JoJo album): Singles

 On September 20, 2006, three promotional singles were released to iTunes to help promote the release of the album.
 "This Time", "The Way You Do Me", and "Let It Rain".
 The songs have all been performed live at several venues.
 The second official single, "How to Touch a Girl", was released on November 14, 2006.
 The song was well received by critics.
 Chuck Taylor of Billboard said that "'How to Touch a Girl' again casts the youngster with a crafty melody, albeit strikingly similar in structure to the previous hit.
 Despite the bizarre, almost perverse title, this track could propel the burgeoning talent all the way."
 In a review of The High Road, Bill Lamb called the song "a near perfect piece of teen pop."
 Despite the strong critical reception, the song failed to have any chart success.
 In the United States, the single failed to chart on the Billboard Hot 100, and only reached number 76 on the Pop 100.
-Due to its failure in the United States, the single was not released anywhere else.
-Initially, "Let It Rain" was meant to be the album's third single, however, due to lack of fan approval, the single was scrapped.
-"Anything" was then released as the album's third and final single on March 20, 2007.
+The single was not released outside the United States.

+"Anything" was released as the album's third and final single on March 20, 2007.
 The single was the second official single from The High Road in European countries and was released in the United Kingdom on May 7, 2007; it began gaining airplay there on March 24, 2007, eventually debuting on BBC Radio 1's playlist under the B-list section.
 JoJo was in the United Kingdom during the first two weeks of May to promote the single; she performed at London's G-A-Y on May 12, and appeared on GMTV on May 8 as part of a series of radio and television interviews.
 "Anything" remained in the top 40 of the UK Singles Chart for three weeks.